Kingsland station

-Kingsland is a railroad station on New Jersey Transit's Main Line.
-It is located under Ridge Road (Route 17) between New York and Valley Brook Avenues in Lyndhurst, New Jersey, and is one of two stations in Lyndhurst.
-The station is not staffed, and passengers use ticket vending machines (TVMs) located at street level to purchase tickets.
-The station is not handicapped-accessible.
+Kingsland was a railroad station on New Jersey Transit's Main Line.
+It was located under Ridge Road (Route 17) between New York and Valley Brook Avenues in Lyndhurst, New Jersey, and was one of two stations in Lyndhurst.
+The station was not staffed, and passengers used ticket vending machines (TVMs) located at street level to purchase tickets.
+The station was not handicapped-accessible.
 Originally part of the Delaware, Lackawanna and Western Railroad's Boonton Branch, the current Kingsland station was built in 1918.
+Kingsland station closed on June 8, 2025 with the opening of the new Lyndhurst station.